SHOW SLAVE STATUS [FOR CHANNEL channel]

 The error number and error message of the most recent error that caused the SQL thread to stop.
 An error number of 0 and message of the empty string mean “no error.”
 If the

-Last_SQL_Errorvalue is not empty, the error values also appear in the slave's error log.
+Last_SQL_Errorvalue is not empty, the error values also appear in the replica's error log.

-If the slave is multi-threaded, the SQL thread is the coordinator for worker threads.
+If the replica is multithreaded, the SQL thread is the coordinator for worker threads.
 In this case, the

 Last_SQL_Errorfield shows exactly what the

 replication_applier_status_by_coordinatortable shows.
 The field value is modified to suggest that there may be more failures in the other worker threads which can be seen in the

 replication_applier_status_by_workertable that shows each worker thread's status.
 If that table is not available, the replica error log can be used.
 The log or the